-The share of profit and loss from equity-accounted investees for the three months and twelve months ended December 31, 2021 was a gain of \$30,769 and a loss of \$289,233, respectively, compared to a loss of \$78,061 for the two months ended December 31, 2020.
+The share of profit and loss from equity-accounted investees for the three months ended March 31, 2022 was a gain of \$39,412, compared to a loss of \$315,855 for the three months ended March 31, 2021.
 The share in the profit and losses from the Joint Ventures, reflects the Company's equity participation of the profit and loss from PAVe LLC (OP Holdings and Fly-Away Parking).

-The Company continues to manage its joint ventures as operations recover from COVID-19, with the financial results from the Joint Ventures reflecting a smaller loss.
+The results from the equity-accounted investees improved with the improvement of results from the Join Ventures operations.
+The Company continues to manage its joint ventures as operations recover from COVID-19.
 The Company expects the parking results to continue to improve as the effects of the pandemic diminish.

-The details of the Joint Ventures are detailed below and can also be found in note 6 of the financial statements.
+The details of the Joint Ventures are detailed below and can also be found in note 4 of the financial statements.